- Enroll Now

 **Please note that if you fall into a new age bracket as indicated above, your premium will increase.
 You will also experience a premium change if you have experienced a change in your pay rate.

-- If you have been a member of IUOE Local 399 for longer than 90 days, you are considered a late applicant and must complete a medical questionnaire and receive approval from the insurance company.
-Download the.
-Fax or mail your completed enrollment form to Group Benefit Associates.
+- If you have been a member of IUOE Local 399 for longer than 90 days, you are considered a late applicant and must complete a Late Applicant Enrollment Health Statement.
+You can expect the insurance carrier to make a determination within 14 business days.
+You will receive a letter from the insurance carrier to advise if your enrollment has been accepted.

 - Summary of Benefits